Lawhornmatt/Ch10_TeamAndTesting/README.md

 Follow the prompts given to create your team.
 Run JEST via the command 'npm run test' to test code.
+Look in the dist/ folder to find your generated HTML page.

 <a name="contribution"></a>